axinc-ai/onnx-quantization/README.md

 ## Calibration images

-Place imagenet validation images in the imagenet_val folder to improve quantization accuracy.
 The default is to quantize using only 2 images, which is less accurate.
+Place imagenet validation images in the imagenet_val folder or coco2017 images folder to improve quantization accuracy.
+(like --calibrate_dataset E:/git/ailia-models-measurement/object_detection/data/coco2017/images)

 ## Quantization command